 I’ve always tried.
 It’s just how I’m hardwired.
 From a very young age, I understood that in order to succeed I must try.
 In order to be known and understood, I must try.
 Without trying, there is little progress I could make.

 In this, I believe, has been my own personal bravery.
 Because to be willing to try, you must also be willing to fall flat on your face.
-And I have zero qualms admitting that I have fallen, many times, personally and professionally.
-This is how we grow of course.
+And I have zero qualms admitting that I have fallen, many times, personally and

 I figure it’s not by chance then that I’ve spent the last five years focusing my digital expertise on the non-profit sector.
 We are known for our resilience.
 Our ability to get back up after we fall.
 Our desire to create real and lasting change.
 Our deep-rooted hope that progress is possible in our imperfect world.